kaiyoo/Twitter-Follower-Link-prediction/README.md

 6) Other features: followers/followees of source/sink each and their common followers/followees

 # Implementation:
 We referred to some implemented codes in the github but mostly it was easy to implement according to the formula just by using python dictionary.
 Mainly two types of dictionary which: 1) stores nodes that are followed by a node 2) stores nodes that follows a node

 # Model:
-XG boost.
-Powerful for classification problems. directly output the probability of being a positive label using an objective set to ‘binary:logistic’.
+- XG boost: Powerful for classification problems. directly output the probability of being a positive label using an objective set to ‘binary:logistic’.

 # Sampling data:
-50k pos/50k neg random sampling
+- 50k pos/50k neg random sampling

 # Result:
-Public leaderboard score:  0.85802  (21th)
-Final (Private leaderboard) score:  0.89480 (14th)
+- Final (Private leaderboard) score:  0.89480 (14th)